rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 ## Procedural Macros

-Precedural macros are also expanded during parsing, as mentioned above.
+Procedural macros are also expanded during parsing, as mentioned above.
 However, they use a rather different mechanism.
 Rather than having a parser in the compiler, procedural macros are implemented as custom, third-party crates.
 The compiler will compile the proc macro crate and specially annotated